Paralysis Ticks Guide: Symptoms & Treatment

 How to check your pet for paralysis ticks

 Tick checks should be performed on your pet daily.
-To check for ticks, gently run your fingers all over your pet, from the tip of their nose down to the tip of their tail.
+To check for ticks, gently run your fingers all over your pet, from the tip of their nose to the tip of their tail.
 You’re looking for a bump that is the tick itself or a wound or area of swelling that may be a crater where a tick was previously attached.

 Paralysis ticks are extremely difficult to find when they first attach to the pet.
-They are so small, that sometimes it is easier to feel them with your fingers rather than see them amongst the fur.
+They are so small that sometimes it is easier to feel them with your fingers than see them amongst the fur.
 When you see a paralysis tick on your pet, it may look like a hard, pale lump on their skin.
 However, their appearance can change depending on how much blood they have consumed.

 Checking dog for paralysis ticks.
 Gloved hands checking pet.